istiaq107/Sentiment140/README.md

 3.`python sentiment_test.py`

-The debugger is activated, and to test, pass the text as an input parameter to the function `predict`.
+The debugger is activated, and to test, pass the text string as an input parameter to the function `predict`.
 If it returns 0, it means negative, if 1, positive.

 ## References